 One way to do this is to lighten the first day or even the first week of work for new employees.
 This will allow them to assimilate all the information gradually rather than get exhausted or overwhelmed.

-This is why, at Agendrix, new employees always start on a Tuesday.
+This is why, at Agendrix, new employees always start on Tuesdays.
 And we always plan a team lunch at the restaurant on the first day of work.
 This lets everyone get to know one another better in a more supportive environment.

 You can also pair up a new employee with a mentor or resource person.
 If they have questions, they will know where to turn.